irmen/Pyro4/docs/source/clientcode.rst

 * You can share Proxy objects among threads, it will re-use the same socket connection.
 * Usually every connection in the daemon has its own processing thread there, but for more details see the :doc:`servercode` chapter.
 * The connection will remain active for the lifetime of the proxy object.
+* At proxy creation, no actual connection is made.
+The proxy is only actually connected at first use, or when you manually connect it using the ``_pyroReconnect()`` method.
 * You can free resources by manually closing the proxy connection if you don't need it anymore.
   This can be done in two ways: